 Anxiety disorders and depression are among the most common mental illnesses in the workplace.
 “Burnout” is also very common.
 Even though burnout is not officially identified as a mental illness, it is understood to be the result of chronic work-related stress.

-Some risk factors related to working conditions can cause certain mental illnesses.
-These factors include:
+Some risk factors related to working conditions can favor the development of certain mental illnesses:

 Certain personal, social and economic elements can also be risk factors.
 As such, personal or family difficulties and financial problems, combined with work requirements, can sometimes have an effect on the mental health of some people.
 Such individuals can experience temporary psychological distress, have difficulty adapting or even exhibit symptoms of a mental illness.